Internal structure and its connection with thermodynamics and dynamics in black holes: Introduction

 The second-order phase transition point of black holes was first found by Daives~\cite{P7}, known as ``the Davies point".
 When a black hole evolves past the Davies point, the sign of its heat capacity changes, indicating that the black hole has undergone a phase transition.
 As the heat capacity diverges at the Davies point, the phase transition is second order.
-The Davies points exist in the Reissner-Nordstr\"om black hole and the Kerr black hole, but not in the Schwarzschild black hole whose heat capacity is always negative.
+The Davies points exist in the RN black hole and the Kerr black hole, but not in the Schwarzschild black hole whose heat capacity is always negative.
 We pointed out~\cite{P13} that the Davies point appears in the uncharged 4D EGB black hole.
-Here we shall further investigate the behaviors of the Davies point for the charged 4D EGB black hole.
+Here we shall further investigate the behaviors of Davies points for the charged 4D EGB black hole.

-The observation of gravitational waves from a binary black hole merger was first reported by the LIGO Scientific and Virgo collaborations~\cite{P9} in 2016.
-Therefore, the gravitational wave opens a new window for us to study the properties of black holes.
-Quasinormal modes provide~\cite{P15} a characteristic variable of dynamics to depict the ringdown phase of black hole mergers, where their real parts correspond to the oscillating frequency of gravitational waves, while their imaginary parts to the damping time.
-They depend on metrics, so the singularity of metrics will be reflected by the quasinormal modes.
-Normally the quasinormal modes of a black hole can only be computed numerically, but in the eikonal limit they can be derived~\cite{P10} analytically, {\em i.e.}, the light ring/quasinormal mode correspondence, where the angular velocity of unstable null geodesics determines the real part of the quasinormal modes and the Lyapunov index does the imaginary part.
-Although this correspondence is not valid~\cite{P14} for all field perturbations, it holds for our test field.
-Besides the quasinormal modes of a black hole, another important observable is the shadow radius of a black hole~\cite{P12} which is inversely proportional to the real part of the quasinormal modes in the eikonal limit when observed at infinity.
-Thus, it is quite helpful to compute the quasinormal modes in the eikonal limit and the shadow radius of the charged 4D EGB black hole for the purpose of this work .
+Quasinormal modes provide~\cite{P15} a characteristic variable of dynamics to depict the ringdown phase of black hole mergers, where their real parts correspond to the oscillating frequency of perturbations, while their imaginary parts to the damping time.
+Normally the quasinormal modes can only be computed numerically, but in the eikonal limit they can be derived~\cite{P10} analytically, {\em i.e.}, the light ring/quasinormal mode correspondence, where the angular velocity of unstable null geodesics determines the real part of the quasinormal modes and the Lyapunov index does the imaginary part.
+Although this correspondence is not valid~\cite{P14} for all field perturbations, it holds for our test scalar field.
+Besides the quasinormal modes, another important observable is the shadow radius of a black hole~\cite{P12} which is inversely proportional to the real part of the quasinormal modes of perturbation of a test scalar field in the eikonal limit when observed at infinity.
+Thus, the quasinormal modes in the eikonal limit and the shadow radius represent the dynamic properties of the charged 4D EGB black hole.